 However, taking it personally isn’t the best way to handle negative reviews.
 Getting upset or angry isn’t going to solve your problem.
 Not only do you have a dissatisfied customer, you have one who has publicly put their bad experience about your company online for the whole world to see.

-85% of consumers trust online reviews as much as personal recommendations, so it’s more critical than ever to ensure that your online reputation is a shining representation of your business, and that negative reviews are kept to a minimum.
+57% of consumers will only use a business if it has 4 or more stars, so it’s more critical than ever to ensure that your online reputation is a shining representation of your business, and that negative reviews are kept to a minimum.